-In 2011 he issued the studio album, Sagolandet, and this featured production assistance from the Mayomi and Petter collaborator Patrik Collén on a number of tracks.
-This was swiftly followed in 2012 by Pusselbitar, a compilation which effectively summarized Timbuktu's career from 2001 onwards.
-Both albums went gold in Sweden and were helped by the publicity surrounding the tenth anniversary of Diakité's first performance with the extensive funk band, Damn!
-Also hailing from Diakité's home town of Lund, to mark this milestone, they collaborated with him in 2012 on Full Ära, an album of re-interpretations of their most popular live material.
-The following year, in alignment with the Norwegian charity, Plan, he helped to create a recording studio in the Senegalese capital of Dakar, enabling disadvantaged young people from the city's slums to gain professional musical experience. ~ Evan C. Gutierrez & James Wilkinson, Rovi
+In 2011 he issued the studio album Sagolandet, featuring production assistance from Mayomi and Petter collaborator Patrik Collén on a number of tracks.
+This was swiftly followed in 2012 by Pusselbitar, a compilation that effectively summarized Timbuktu's career from 2001 onward.
+Both albums went gold in Sweden and were helped by the publicity surrounding the tenth anniversary of Diakité's first performance with the extensive funk band Damn!
+Also hailing from Diakité's home town of Lund, to mark this milestone they collaborated with him in 2012 on Full Ära, an album of re-interpretations of their most popular live material.
+The following year, in alignment with the Norwegian charity Plan, he helped to create a recording studio in the Senegalese capital of Dakar, enabling disadvantaged young people from the city's slums to gain professional musical experience. ~ Evan C. Gutierrez & James Wilkinson, Rovi

 Aug 11 TuesdayGothenburg, Sweden Popical på Kulturkalaset